velinond/move-to-next-monitor/README.md

 Now the script does not only add screen width/height to window position but computes relative position on one screen and moves window to relative position on other screen.
-Now the script works with monitors that are not the same size.
+This script has not yet been tested on other setups, if it does not work, it might be needed to change the way it looks for connected monitors

 ## KNOWN BUGS:
 1) if the window is tiled, it will be moved however after it is untiled